alttch/eva3/doc/iac.rst

 contains API function to execute, others specify function parameters.
 The special parameter *_pass* in the last call allows deployment to ignore failed API call (warning will be printed).

+Custom API call timeout can be defined with special parameter *_timeout*.

 .. note::